 If your department does not have the current means for a VirTra simulator but still wants to experience our V-VICTA curriculum, you have another option!

 VirTra partnered with other industry-leading partners to develop Certified Training Alliance (CTA).
-CTA is an online learning platform with certified law enforcement training courses that officers can train through at their own pace, wherever they want!
+CTA is an online training program for law enforcement that officers can train through at their own pace, wherever they want!
 Including certified courses generated from our V-VICTA curricula such as Autism Awareness, Crisis De-escalation, 10 different Mental Illness courses, and more.

 You may also find courses from Force Science and Tony Blauer.
 It’s FREE to sign up and browse the courses online.

-…and if you want to learn more about VirTra’s V-VICTA curriculum, contact a VirTra specialist today!
+…and if you want to learn more about online training program for law enforcement and VirTra’s V-VICTA curriculum, contact a VirTra specialist today!

 Just as police officers go through intensive training on skills such as firearm manipulation and de-escalation, peace officers must also.
 Though the positions of certain peace officers may look different than a police officer, they still are protecting the public, enforcing the law and, depending on their position, carrying firearms.